All about work from home

 From CRM to Trello, Slack to Notion, digital tools are the foundation of remote working.
 A course such as Community Manager or Social Ads includes the daily use of these tools.

-The real advantages of Work from home for professionals
+The real benefits of WFH for professionals

-Teleworking is often perceived as a luxury, but its benefits are real and manifold:
+Work from home is often perceived as a luxury, but its benefits are real and manifold:

 • Time savings: on average, a teleworker saves 1h15 commuting time per day (source: DARES).